 Team Selection Process

-The planning team feels that allowing only 20 teams into SOAR heightens the experience of the race and that a combination of new and returning racers make the best competitive field.
+Unlike other races with hundreds of racers, Race Directors only accept 20 teams into SOAR.
+This smaller number heightens the experience of the race and a combination of new and returning racers make the best competitive field.

 1 TEAM: TOP PLACING TEAM FROM 2019

-The top pledge raising team from 2017 will automatically be accepted.
-Note: you must still submit an application.
+(Brian and Trevor) will automatically be accepted.
+Note: they must still submit an application.

 1 TEAM: TOP PLEDGE RAISING TEAM FROM 2019

-The top placing team from 2017 will automatically be accepted.
-Note: you must still submit an application.
+Chris and Gill will automatically be accepted.
+Note: they must still submit an application.

 3 TEAMS: 2019 VOLUNTEER LOTTERY